Outlaw Religion: A Movement, Not a Monument

 charred_wood_resized_2560px

-We believe church should smell like grace—not polish and pretense.
+We believe church should smell like grace not incense.

-Grace isn’t a license to sin—it’s the wood in the refiner’s fire.
+Grace isn’t an excuse to sin, it’s the fuel in the refiner’s fire.

 When silver is impure, the fire must keep burning or the silver stays impure.
 If the fuel runs out, the fire dies and the work stops The silver is left impure.